GAMS MIRO 1.0

 - New widget type: Multi-dropdown menu for one-dimensional,

-- Added support for graphs defining the input data.
+- Added support for custom input widgets.

 - Added support for remote data import and export: